kln-rdn/kln-rdn.github.io/UNCDissGuide.md

 * [Dissertation Boot Camps](https://writingcenter.unc.edu/dissertation-boot-camp/) are held usually once per semester, hosted by the Writing Center.
 They often will offer a virtual version as well; these are not "instructional" for how to create the dissertation, but are dedicated times to write with support and encouragement.

 * [Thesis and Dissertation Resources](https://gradschool.unc.edu/academics/thesis-diss/) from the Graduate School - Includes more information and resources from the graduate school, including recorded formatting workshops found on YT.
 Direct links to the recordings are below.
-Note that during this workshop (the PC version, at least, which Kendra watched!) the "audience" is following along with documents they had been provided.
-Kendra reached out to the host of the workshop and obtained copies of these files; please do not share these files outside of the lab without permission of Dr. Brandt.
+Note that during this workshopthe "audience" is following along with documents they had been provided.
+I've reached out to the host of the workshop, [Dr. Patrick Brandt](https://bbsp.unc.edu/employee/patrick-brandt-phd/), in order to obtain the template files below.

 	* [Mac](https://www.youtube.com/watch?v=YohW0eyuLRc)
 	* [Windows](https://www.youtube.com/watch?v=xO_zU3neado)

 ## Dr. Brandt's Guides
 [Download Dr. Brandt's template file here.](https://docs.google.com/document/d/1lUChtOekQ0fq2fXfCCZvAKGX2noFaq3Y/edit?usp=sharing&ouid=113231950692894093702&rtpof=true&sd=true)

 ### Landscape Page Numbers
 1. Add a section break at the bottom of the page before the page you want to rotate. (“Page Layout” > “Breaks” > “Section Break - next page”)
 2. Add a section break at the bottom of the page that will be turned.